-General Guidelines for Use of University Trademarks (Name, logo, mascot)
+5.3.1 General Guidelines for Use of University Trademarks (Name, logo, mascot)

-- > The University has an obligation to its students, faculty, staff, donors, and others to ensure that the use of its name falls, in general, within its primary mission of education and research.
-Some activities such as promotion of individual causes, political or otherwise, clearly fall outside its mission as a public institution. - ➤ Use of University trademarks in connection with an activity, project, or product implies a close association with the University and is generally construed as sponsorship or endorsement.
-The University must ensure that this portrayal is accurate and that it has the requisite control of the activity, project, or product to ensure that the implied close association remains an accurate representation of the affiliation with the University. - ➤ Use of University trademarks in situations having a potential to diminish or damage the University's image and reputation must be avoided. - ➤ If there is a potential for financial, legal, or reputational risk to the University through the use of its trademarks, for example on a particular product, such use of University trademarks should be avoided. - Florida Polytechnic University's trademarks may not be used in any way that discriminates or implies discrimination against any person or group based on race, color, national origin, marital status, sex, religion, age, disability, sexual orientation, gender identity, gender expression, or veteran status, or in any other way that would be in violation of Florida Polytechnic University's non-discrimination policies or practices. - No one other than the Florida Polytechnic University may claim copyright or trademark rights to the University trademarks or seek to register any design that incorporates a University trademark. - Use of any University trademarks shall follow these guidelines and additionally must adhere to the graphic standards outlined in the University's Graphic Standards & Brand Guide.
-In most cases, such use will require review and approval by the Director of Marketing and Communications before printing or manufacturing is permitted.

-- ➤ The University's trademarks may not be used to create new trademarks and may not be integrated or combined with existing trademarks.
-Issues regarding co-branding must follow the guidelines above and require review and approval by the Director of Marketing and Communications and the Office of the General Counsel. - ➤ The University Seal is used to authenticate official University documents and to communicate the significance of special occasions and events.
-It is generally reserved for more formal uses such as graduation programs, transcripts, diplomas, and certificates.
+- The University has an obligation to its students, faculty, staff, donors, and others to ensure that the use of its name falls, in general, within its primary mission of education and research.
+Some activities such as promotion of individual causes, political or otherwise, clearly fall outside its mission as a public institution. - Use of University trademarks in connection with an activity, project, or product implies a close association with the University and is generally construed as sponsorship or endorsement.
+The University must ensure that this portrayal is accurate and that it has the requisite control of the activity, project, or product to ensure that the implied close association remains an accurate representation of the affiliation with the University. - Use of University trademarks in situations having a potential to diminish or damage the University's image and reputation must be avoided. - If there is a potential for financial, legal, or reputational risk to the University through the use of its trademarks, for example on a particular product, such use of University trademarks should be avoided. - Florida Polytechnic University's trademarks may not be used in any way that discriminates or implies discrimination against any person or group based on race, color, national origin, marital status, sex, religion, age, disability, sexual orientation, gender identity, gender expression, or veteran status, or in any other way that would be in violation of Florida Polytechnic University's non-discrimination policies or practices. - No one other than the Florida Polytechnic University may claim copyright or trademark rights to the University trademarks or seek to register any design that incorporates a University trademark. - Use of any University trademarks shall follow these guidelines and additionally must adhere to the graphic standards outlined in the University's Brand Manual.
+Such use requires review and approval by the Director of Marketing before printing or manufacturing is permitted. - The University's trademarks may not be used to create new trademarks and may not be integrated or combined with existing trademarks.
+Issues regarding co-branding must follow the guidelines above and require review and approval by the Director of Marketing and Communications and the Office of the General Counsel. - The University Seal is used to authenticate official University documents and to communicate the significance of special occasions and events.
+It is generally reserved for more formal uses such as graduation programs, transcripts, diplomas, and certificates. - The Phoenix mark represents student spirit and may only be used on the student focused materials and merchandise and requires approval from the Director of Marketing.

-Internal Approval Process
+5.3.2 Internal Approval Process

-Any proposed use of the University name and/or trademarks that refers to the institution as a whole, or which requires approval in advance pursuant to university policy FPU-1.0132P Use of University Name and Logo, must be submitted to the Director of Marketing and Communications.
-The Director of Marketing and Communications will review all requests upon submission and will subsequently forward each request, with a recommendation to the Office of the General Counsel, who will make the final decision.
+Any proposed use of the University name and/or trademarks that refers to the institution as a whole, or which requires approval in advance pursuant to university policy FPU-1.0132P Use of University Name and Logo, must be submitted to the Director of Marketing.
+The Director of Marketing will review all requests upon submission and will subsequently forward each request, with a recommendation to the Office of the General Counsel, who will make the final decision.